 Amara Osei was thirty-one years old.
 Former building inspector turned scavenger — one of thousands picking through the collapsed infrastructure of the post-Cascade Sprawl, pulling copper wire and salvageable components from the ruins of the world ORACLE had built and ORACLE's death had destroyed.

-In a collapsed data center in what had been Sector 12, behind a fallen server rack, she found a piece of ORACLE's processing substrate.
+In a collapsed data center in what had become Sector 9, behind a fallen server rack, she found a piece of ORACLE's processing substrate.
 Seven centimeters of crystalline material, lodged in a wall, glowing faintly amber in the near-darkness.

 Eleven Seconds